shahpreetk/shahpreetk.github.io/blog/2024-06-11/2024-06-11-setting-up-a-java-spring-boot-project-part-3.md

 [Swagger](https://swagger.io/) is a popular tool for generating API documentation.
 It allows you to define your API using the OpenAPI Specification (formerly known as Swagger Specification) and automatically generates interactive documentation based on your API definition.
 Swagger provides a user-friendly interface that displays all your endpoints, request and response formats, and other details in an organized and visually appealing manner.

 To generate the Swagger documentation for our Spring Boot project, we will use the `springdoc-openapi` library.
-This library integrates Swagger with Spring Boot, allowing you to create API documentation easily and efficiently.
+This library integrates Swagger with Spring Boot v3, allowing you to create API documentation easily and efficiently.
 Add the following code to the `build.gradle` file.

 ```groovy
   implementation 'org.springdoc:springdoc-openapi-starter-webmvc-ui:2.5.0'